-Adelbert Von Chamisso was born on January 30, 1781, the son of a French nobleman who fled to Germany in 1792 “to escape the guillotine.”
-At fifteen he became a page to the Queen Consort of Frederick William II, and two years later, he entered military service and stayed behind when his parents returned to a more moderate France in 1800.
+Adelbert Von Chamisso was born on January 30, 1781.
+He was the son of a French nobleman who fled to Germany in 1792 “to escape the guillotine.”
+At fifteen he became a page to the Queen Consort of Frederick William II.
+Two years later, he entered military service and stayed behind when his parents returned to a more moderate France in 1800.
 He wrote verses, first in French and then in German, and published the Muses Almanac in 1804–1806.
-In 1812 he entered the University of Berlin to study nature, and in 1815, on a lark, he applied for the position of botanist aboard what would be the second Russian expedition of discovery around the world.
+In 1812 he entered the University of Berlin to study nature.
+Then in 1815, on a lark, he applied for the position of botanist aboard what would be the second Russian expedition of discovery around the world.
 Due to the ill health of a formerly appointed naturalist, he was granted the position on board the Rurik.

 Who could have put it better?

-Chamisso traces the path of the voyage via the Canary Islands to the coast of Brazil around Cape Horn to Chile to Easter Island before arriving in Kamchatka, Russia, in the summer of 1816.
+Chamisso traces the path of the voyage via the Canary Islands to the coast of Brazil.
+Then around Cape Horn to Chile.
+Then to Easter Island before arriving in Kamchatka, Russia, in the summer of 1816.
 The ship provisioned there before sailing north to St. Lawrence Island and still farther north to what is now called Kotzebue Sound.
 The purpose of the voyage was to discover a northwest passage between the Arctic Circle and what is now Canada.
-The explorers had found only ice when, in the first days of September and with winter approaching, they turned back by way of what is now Unalaska Island in the Aleutian group before arriving in San Francisco, then under Spanish rule.
+The explorers however found only ice when, in the first days of September and with winter approaching, they turned back.
+They retreated by way of what is now Unalaska Island in the Aleutian group before arriving in San Francisco, then under Spanish rule.
 It is only when the voyagers sail again westward to the “Sandwich Islands” that the heretofore mostly matter-of-fact narrative of dark seas, rock and ice turns to the lush greens and blues of the “South Seas.”

 The trade winds rapidly swept them twenty-four hundred miles south-westward to the Radak atolls within a period of two weeks.
-They would sojourn in Radak for three and a half months, visiting Mejit, Wotje, Maloelap, Aur, Likiep, Ailuk and Utirik.
-Though the native peoples had probably experienced the occasional Spanish galleon or American whaler, the Rurik was the first ship of discovery containing an educated class prepared to record what they saw.
+They would sojourn in Radak for three and a half months.
+They visited Mejit, Wotje, Maloelap, Aur, Likiep, Ailuk and Utirik.
+The native peoples had probably experienced the occasional Spanish galleon or American whaler.
+The Rurik however, was the first ship of discovery containing an educated class prepared to record what they saw.

 Here the narrative turns flowery with Chamisso’s descriptions of the “Radakians,” as he calls them: